Black-knobbed map turtle: Habitat and ecology

 Black-knobbed map turtles are seasonally active from April to late November.
 Basking is a routine part of their day, occurring in the early morning and early afternoon.
 Thermoregulation is thought to be the reason for basking, along with the removal of parasites and algal growth.

 When approached, the turtles jump into the nearby water.
 Once in the water, they seek protection between the branches of fallen trees on the river bottom.
 Most of the riverbeds where they live have sand and clay bottoms with moderate currents.
 Hatchlings prefer more sluggish waters off the main channel.

 Little is known about foraging behavior.
 However, this species has been observed to consume beetles and dragonflies that have fallen into the river.
 Upon examination of both female and male stomach matter, Lahanas found a distinction of food material percentages.
 Males had roughly 58% animal matter and 40% plant matter, while females had 70% animal matter and 29% plant matter.
-The three primary sources of animal matter came from freshwater sponges, bryozoans, and mollusks.
+The three primary sources of animal matter came from freshwater sponges, bryozoans, and molluscs.
 The only plant matter found was a freshwater alga.

 Males reach sexual maturity around 3–4 years and females reach it around 7–8 years.
 Females have a clutch size of roughly five eggs and can lay three or four clutches in a year.
 Nesting occurs from May to August, and occurs nocturnally on a sandbank.
 This species feeds primarily on insects.

 Conservation

-Currently, this species has been petitioned and is under consideration for listing by the U.S. Fish and Wildlife Service in subcategory 3-C, but classified as Near Threatened by the IUCN Red List.
+Currently, this species has been petitioned and is under consideration for listing by the U.S. Fish and Wildlife Service in subcategory 3-C, and is classified as vulnerable by The Nature Conservancy.
 The black-knobbed map turtle is most likely threatened by habitat degradation and encroachment by humans.
 Humans have been known to remove dead logs that line the shoreline of rivers, which the turtle uses for basking in the sun.
 Also, indirect disturbances of nest sites may become an issue.
 Additionally, the turtle population could decline due to the consumption of their eggs by humans or other predators.
-Fisherman, though, in most cases not purposely, can kill turtles with their trotlines, gill nets, and hoop nets.
+Fishermen, though, in most cases not purposely, can kill turtles with their trotlines, gill nets, and hoop nets.

 Most of the lands encompassed by the species habitat are protected lands, but the rivers remain vulnerable.
 Mobile River Basin Aquatic Ecosystem Recovery Plan has been implemented to address the needs of 22 aquatic species.
 One of these species is the red-bellied turtle (Pseudemys rubriventris), whose habitat overlaps with G. nigrinoda, so the plan will be beneficial to the black-knobbed map turtle.

 Captive breeding has been an option for conservation efforts as well.
 Captive breeding is plausible for increasing population sizes in captivity.
 However, it remains unclear if captive-bred black-knobbed map turtles can be released into the wild and breed on their own.
 Black-knobbed map turtles are popular in the pet trade, but became more common because of captive breeding.